 Welcome to Tameside Hospital

-Tameside Hospital serves a population of 250,000 across Tameside and Glossop.
+Tameside Hospital serves a community of 250,000 people across Tameside and Glossop.

-As a busy District General Hospital we provide a range of high quality elective, emergency and specialist services for adults and children.
+As a busy Foundation Trust Hospital we provide a range of high quality elective, emergency and specialist services for adults and children.

 Tameside and Glossop Acute Services NHS Trust became an NHS Foundation Trust in 2008, and is now known as Tameside Hospital NHS Foundation Trust.
 The hospital is still known as Tameside General Hospital.